fortesdev/MultisensoryAccessibilityPlugin/README.md

 ![Screenshot 2025-03-09 at 17 09 23](https://github.com/user-attachments/assets/05947621-3966-4efe-957e-cd5612eba6dc)

 8. Now, you decide when to create and add (or remove from the viewport) your UI widget for the subtitles.
 For example, you could add to viewport in your map's *EventBeginPlay*.
 9. The values for the dynamic descriptions (above/below/ahead/from the back, etc.) can also be customised and localised.
 This is achieved by defining the source file for the strings in the editor's variable *ccLocalisedDescriptions*, of your MultiSensoryAccessibilityAudio component.
 Important: the file you define needs to exist in your project's Content folder (default english words will presented if not found).
+See the example file *positionsCCSubtitlesEN.srt*, and its *.uasset* equivalent, in the plugin's Content folder.
-10. The next step is setting sounds to your actor, and play or stop them.
+11. The next step is setting sounds to your actor, and play or stop them.
 Dynamic subtitles will be display automatically while the audio asset is being emitted.

 ![Screenshot 2025-03-09 at 17 09 58](https://github.com/user-attachments/assets/70204307-8a01-4573-be19-e372f5761afa)